Paulie-Waulie/AzureDashform/README.md

 7. Choose an output directory if the default one is not desirable.
 8. Ensure the "Create Full Template" option is **not** checked.
 9. Click the Dashform It button.
-10. You should then have a dashbaord file created.
+10. You should then have a dashboard file created.
 You will also have a parameters file but it will be empty.
 11. A collection of variables will be added at the top of the template.
 This is used to indicate what variables are being referenced by the dashboard template.
 If the names do not match what already exists in the existing ARM template then perform a Find & Replace to rename all the references to it.
-12. If your dashboard references resources directly such as Key Vaults or Cosmos DB then additional variables will be added to the parameters file.
-The name of this variable will be the same as the resource name, this will probably not be desirable, e.g. MyKeyVaultDevTestResourceName.
-If this is modified you will also need to update all references to the parameter name in the template file.
+12. If your dashboard references resources directly such as Key Vaults or Cosmos DB then additional variables will be added to the top of the template.
+The name of these variables will be the same as the resource names, this will probably not be desirable, e.g. MyKeyVaultDevTestResourceName.
+If this is modified you will also need to update all references to the variable name in the template file.
-13. Remove the variables property from the generted template.
+13. Remove the variables property from the generated template.
 14. Copy the rest of the template into an existing template.
 15. Deploy the ARM template in your pipeline.